How The Haemophilia Society is funded

 The Haemophilia Society currently receives no government funding.
 The Archer Report into Contaminated Blood and Blood Products in 2009 included a recommendation that the Government should ‘secure the future of the UK Haemophilia Society by adequate funding’.
 As a result, the Department of Health provided a grant of £100,000 per year for five years finishing in 2013/14 to help us provide services to our members.
-This funding has now ceased.
+This funding did not continue.

 The Haemophilia Society relies on the funding sources outlined to continue the unique support network that this charity offers to people affected by haemophilia and other bleeding disorders from birth to end of life.
 We are very grateful for your support and to all those organisations whose donations allow us to carry out our life-enhancing work.